“Civilised and friendly stripped-stone pub with enjoyable food and good wine choice.” by The Good Pub Guide

 The Oxford Arms is an award-winning XIX century dining pub in Oxfordshire run by chef patron Bryn Jones since 2003.

-We serve good, honest food with a minimum of fuss.
+We serve good, honest food with a minimum of fuss and maximum flavour.

 The menu changes seasonably with daily specials to use even more local produce (some of the ingredients are from our organic Kitchen Garden and Kirtlington village itself).